HARIPRASADHP258/DL_DA6401_ASSIGNMENT_1/README.md

 - **Confusion Matrix**: Visualizes misclassifications.
 - **Training Progress**: Loss and accuracy curves available in WandB.

+Code has been organised Q1-visualization,Q2- forward propagation,Q3- with all wandb sweeps,Q7-confusion matrix

 ## Note:
 Use the train.py for running the code in command prompt which i have done without the wandb parameters.